bactopia/bactopia.github.io/docs/tutorial.md

 `--genome_size median` tells Bactopia to use the median genome size of completed *S. aureus* genomes.
 The minimum, maximum, median, and mean genome sizes were calculated during the dataset building step.
 If a genome size was not given, it would have been estimated by Mash.

-`--cpus 2` tells Bactopia to use a maximum of 2 cpus per process.
+`--max_cpus 2` tells Bactopia to use a maximum of 2 cpus per process.
 Adjust this parameter to fit your setup!

 `--outdir ena-single-sample` tells Bactopia to dump the results into the `ena-single-sample` folder.
 Please keep in mind, this will not stop Nextflow from creating files (.nextflow, trace.txt, etc...) and directories (work and .nextflow/) within your current directory.